-While recurrent flooding during high tides has become familiar to many U.S. communities, including the Atlantic and Gulf coasts, these high-tide flooding (HTF) are projected to increase rapidly in the mid-2030s, according to a study published today in Nature Climate Change.
+While recurrent flooding during high tides has become familiar to many U.S. communities, including the Atlantic and Gulf coasts, these high-tide flooding (HTF) events are projected to increase rapidly in the mid-2030s, according to a study published in Nature Climate Change.
 The team, led by the University of Hawai‘i at Mānoa, included Dr. Gary Mitchum, physical oceanography Professor and Associate Dean at the USF College of Marine Science.

 The team analyzed tide gauge data from 89 coastal locations around the US, including St. Petersburg, and developed a novel statistical technique that combined natural fluctuations in tidal ranges with NOAA sea level rise scenarios to produce the projections of high-tide flooding.
 The analyses show “tipping points” when the frequency of HTF events increase abruptly.